carlhe87/IP-Rabbit/README.md

 # IP-Rabbit
-Repo for hosting blog, which serve as an output of my personal study
+Repo for hosting blog, currently only serves as an output of personal study